News

 Physicists scoop information from Schrödinger’s cat box

-In a paper published in the current issue of the scientific journal Nature Communications and titled “Direct measurement of a 27-dimensional orbital-angular-momentum state vector,” a team of physicists describe how they circumvented a basic principle of uncertainty that requires that some states of a quantum system must be understood poorly
+In a paper published in the current issue of the scientific journal Nature Communications and titled “[Link],” a team of physicists describe how they circumvented a basic principle of uncertainty that requires that some states of a quantum system must be understood poorly if other states are to be understood

 Mohammad Mirhosseini, member of Robert Boyd’s research team at University of Rochester, won the Emil Wolf prize